farcasterxyz/docs/docs/developers/frames/v2/getting-started.md

 > [!WARNING]
 > In the current developer preview, context data is unauthenticated.
 Assume this data is spoofable and don't use it to grant privileged access to the user!
 Future frame SDK releases will include a mechanism fo verify context data.

-Previously we only showed the injected username.
-For testing purposes, let's replace that with a section including all of the available context data.
+Previously, we only showed the injected username.
+Let's replace that with a section including all of the available context data.

 ```tsx
 'use client';